mateibarbu19/digital-computers-2/README.md

     University
         > It is a very good idea to control width. [...]
 Pay attention to
         > warnings
+        - But from `lab-05` and up I chose to invest my time in better activities than fixing `WIDTH` warnings
 - Correct use of both nonblocking and blocking assignments
 - Coding style (as best as I could)
 - Improved checkers